ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Project managers and site supervisors stop chasing irrelevant alerts.
 Time spent reviewing footage of wind and shadows goes back into managing the build.
 Overnight on-call responsibilities become manageable when you're not checking cameras every 30 minutes.

 Teams that previously ignored security alerts start paying attention again because they know notifications are reliable.
-This rebuilds trust in the system and improves actual security outcomes.

-Cut Costs on Unnecessary Police or Security Dispatches
+Cut Costs on Unnecessary Dispatches

 Verified events reduce wasted calls to law enforcement.
-Instead of 20 false alarm dispatches per month, you get 1-2 verified threat responses.
+Instead of repeated false alarm dispatches per month, you get verified threat responses.
 Jurisdictions that fine for excessive false alarms see costs drop to zero.
+Private security dispatch costs fall proportionally.
+And your relationship with local law enforcement stays intact for when you actually need them.

 Better Reporting and Decision Intelligence

 Clean data and analytics show actual trends instead of noise.
-You can identify which entry points see the most intrusion attempts.
-Which materials attract the most theft interest.
-What times require enhanced monitoring.
+You can identify which entry points see the most intrusion attempts, which materials attract the most theft interest, and what times require enhanced monitoring.
+This intelligence drives better security decisions: deploy mobile cameras where data shows highest risk, adjust lighting in areas that attract trespassers, schedule deliveries during lower-risk windows.

 How does AI reduce false alarms compared to motion detection alone?

-Motion detection triggers on any movement — wind, animals, shadows, passing cars.
-AI classifies what’s moving and determines relevance.
+Motion detection triggers on any movement: wind, animals, shadows, passing cars.
+AI classifies what's moving and determines relevance.
 A person climbing the fence triggers an alert.
-A tarp blowing in the wind doesn’t.
+A tarp blowing in the wind doesn't.
 This filtering happens at the detection level before alerts reach operators, reducing false alarms by 80-90% compared to basic motion sensors.

 Do AI systems reduce the need for guard patrols?